 You can find out how your organisation can become a Cambridge Centre.
 Email us at international@cie.org.uk.
 Learn more about the benefits of becoming a Cambridge Centre at www.cie.org.uk.

 2. Assessment at a glance

-Cambridge International A & AS Level Arabic, Hindi, Marathi, Tamil, Telugu, Urdu
+Cambridge International A & AS Level Chinese Syllabus codes 8669, 8681, 9715

-Centres and candidates can choose to take an assessment at either
+Centres and candidates may choose to take an assessment at either

 - Advanced (A) Level or - Advanced Subsidiary (AS) Level.